How to Convert RTMP to HLS for Live Video Streaming in 2024

 HLS, shorthand for HTTP live streaming, was Apple’s solution to ensure that live video streaming was possible for its mobile users.

-Is HSL Compatible With All Devices?
+Is HLS Compatible With All Devices?

 Don’t worry; HLS’s streaming protocols are compatible with more than just Apple iOS devices.
 It is compatible with most internet-enabled devices.